odrling/peony-twitter/docs/index.rst

  Peony's documentation
 =======================

-Peony is an asynchronous Twitter API client.
+Peony is an asynchronous Twitter API client for Python 3.5+.

 .. toctree::